MetalMilitia55/L33T-CORE/README.md

-SUQA is a new opensource peer to peer digital currency that gives the investors 5% apr interest from term deposits even if the wallet is offline.
+L33T is a new opensource peer to peer digital currency that gives the investors 5% apr interest from term deposits even if the wallet is offline.
 It is based on an improved code of the secure and widely used Bitcoin Blockchain with a brand new advanced memory intensive X22i POW algo which is completely ASIC, FPGA and Quantum Resistant.

-SUQA is a name of an ancient coin from Nepal that has been used for thousands of years and it also means 'to wait'(Time-Lock) in Somali language.
+L33T In gaming, a term to describe one with a great deal of skill, or to describe incredibly advanced technology.
+One who is l33t is the opposite of being a noob.
+L33tness is relative but usually comes with experience and skill (or upgraded hardware for better gaming speed and performance).

-Following are some of the problems which SUQA currency addresses:
+Following are some of the problems which L33T Coin addresses:

 1. Lack of recognition and adaptation of blockchain and digital payments.
-2. Lack of coins which are being used in real life ecosystems.
-3. Lack of Trust in cryptocurrency world.
+2. Lack of Trust in cryptocurrency world.
-4. Centralization threat from ASIC and FPGA companies.
+3. Centralization threat from ASIC and FPGA companies.
-5. Quantum Attack threat from future Quantum Computers.
+4. Quantum Attack threat from future Quantum Computers.
-6. Need for a new complex, secure, ASIC and FPGA resistant, memory optimized, post quantum algorithm for constant dynamic decentralization.
+5. Need for a new complex, secure, ASIC and FPGA resistant, memory optimized, post quantum algorithm for constant dynamic decentralization.

-SUQA Features:
+L33T Features:

 1. Fast:
 Fastest POW Coin: 533 Transactions per second.
 75 times more scalable than Bitcoin.